 The Cremation Process

-The Crematorium is licensed to operate by the London Borough of Hounslow, under the Pollution Prevention and Control Act 1999 (as from 06.04.2008: Environmental Permitting Regulations 2007).
+The Crematorium is licensed to operate by the London Borough of Hounslow, under Environmental Permitting Regulations 2016.
 Through this act the Department for Environment Food and Rural Affairs (DEFRA) requires local authorities to monitor potential pollution issues, including the cremation process.

 During the cremation, the emissions are raised to 850º centigrade to nullify dioxins, furans and particulate matter to make the emissions more environmentally friendly, before being released via the flue into the atmosphere.

 Waste heat is a resultant product of cooling the gases to enable filtration to be safely used.
-The waste heat by-product will either reject to atmosphere via blast coolers or in the autumn, winter and springtime, there are plans to re-use the heat from the crematorium buildings, to heat the greenhouse, staff facilities and also hot water.
+A heat exchanger is fitted onto the system which enables the generated heat to be used to heat the crematorium buildings and provide hot water.

 All the above initiatives have enhanced the carbon footprint of the Crematorium in accordance with our Environmental Policy.